alibaba/xquic/docs/API.md

 xqc_engine_create creates a new xqc_engine_t object.

-Application can create one or more engines in a process, but multiple engines MUST NOT share one thread, as xquic is designed to be single-thread drived.
+Application can create one or more engines in a process, but multiple engines MUST NOT share one thread, as xquic is single-threaded.

 #### xqc_engine_destroy
 ```